eclarrrk/ericclark.dev/_posts/2020-02-12-using-sips-resizing-a-batch-of-images-using.md

 author: eric_clark
 date: '2020-02-11 21:30:49'
 intro_paragraph: >-
-  I can't count the number of times I'm given a bunch of images that are way too large for the web.
+  I can't count the number of times I'm given a bunch of images that aren't web-ready.
+Images are often the wrong format, larger than necessary, and even too large to run through image compression software like TinyPNG.
 I could run a PhotoShop action to handle it, but that would require actually opening the slowest program my computer has to offer.
 ---
 In searching for a better way, I came across SIPS (scriptable image processing system), a MAC command line tool for processing images.
 I've collected what I was able to find because some of these are extremely helpful.